braydencjr/BorneoHackwknd/README.md

 ### 📷 Receipt Scanning
 Capture receipts using the phone camera to automatically record expenses.

-### 🔔 Smart Notifications
-Get alerts and reminders for spending behaviour and financial insights.

 ### 🔐 Secure Authentication
 JWT-based authentication with optional **Google Sign-In** support.